-LESLIE: Pam in Missouri is on the line and has a question about installing a dimmer, a great do-it-yourself project.
+LESLIE: Pam in Missouri is on the line about an occupancy sensor switch and has a question about installing a dimmer, a great do-it-yourself project.
 How can we help you, Pam?

 PAM: I have a room that has fluorescent lighting in it and there’s two entries into that room.
 So there’s a light switch on each door, so it’s a two-way switch.
 Can I put a sensor on that so that when you walk in and walk out, the lights come on and go off?

 TOM: Are you asking me if you can?
-Can you put a sensor on that?
+Can you put an occupancy sensor switch on that?

 TOM: Is your concern that you want the lights to come on automatically or is your concern that you don’t want people to leave the lights on when no one is in the room?